Leibniz-HBI/webhistopy/README.md

 # WebHistoPy

 Experimental reconceptualisation of Webhistorian as an application written in Python.
-Right now just a feasibility check, so consider it pre-alpha.

 It can be adapted and build with the [Beeware framework](https://beeware.org/).
 Take their tutorial, which requires only basic Python skills, and you should be able to work on and with this project.